droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 This area is largely as described in <span class="citation">Q25.
 Trapped Hallway (p.
 136)</span>.
 However, the hallway is noticeably colder than the surrounding areas.
 In addition, no **phantom warriors** reside within <span class="citation">Q27.
 Knights’ Quarters (p.
 136)</span> and <span class="citation">Q28.
 Knights’ Quarters (p.
 136)</span>, whose doors remain locked.
 Finally, there is no *wall of stone* trap.

 Instead, when the players first attempt to open one of the doors leading to <span class="citation">Q27.
 Knights’ Quarters (p.
 136)</span> or <span class="citation">Q.28 Knights’ Quarters (p.
-136)</span>, five **phantom warriors** use their ***etherealness*** feature to emerge from the Ethereal Plane, three rising from beneath the floor behind the players, and two passing through the surface of the door the players attempted to enter.
+136)</span>, four **[Phantom Knights scaled to Level 6](https://2e.aonprd.com/Monsters.aspx?ID=3135)** use their ***Walk the Ethereal Line*** feature to emerge from the Ethereal Plane, two rising from beneath the floor behind the players, and two passing through the surface of the door the players attempted to enter.
 Modify the phantom warriors' statistics as follows:

-* Increase each **phantom warrior**'s hit points to 75 (10d8 + 30).
 * Each **phantom warrior** gains a fly (hover) speed of 30 feet.
-* Each **phantom warrior** has immunity to acid, cold, fire, lightning, thunder, and poison damage, as well as bludgeoning, piercing, and slashing damage from nonmagical attacks.
-(The warrior doesn't have immunity to necrotic damage.)
+* They have increased **Resistances** all damage 7 (except [force](https://2e.aonprd.com/Traits.aspx?ID=610), [_ghost touch_](https://2e.aonprd.com/Equipment.aspx?ID=2840), or [spirit](https://2e.aonprd.com/Traits.aspx?ID=737); double resistance vs. non-[magical](https://2e.aonprd.com/Traits.aspx?ID=103))
 * Each **phantom warrior** gains the following feature: ***Etherbound.*** While in the Ethereal Plane, the phantom warrior loses its damage resistances and can't use its ***incorporeal movement*** feature.

 > [!combat]+ **Balancing the Trapped Hallway**
-> This combat encounter is a **bloody** combat encounter against a party of five 6th-level players, a CR 2 ally (Ireena Kolyana), a CR 4 ally (Ezmerelda d’Avenir), and a CR 1/4 ally (Zorya), and will consume approximately 45% of their total maximum hit points.
+> This combat encounter is a **Moderate+** combat encounter against a party of four 7th-level players, a Level 5 ally (Ireena Kolyana), a Level 6 ally (Ezmerelda d’Avenir), and a Level 2 ally (Zorya).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Reduce the number of phantom warriors to four.
+Reduce the number of phantom warriors to three.
-> * **Four Players**.
-Reduce the number of phantom warriors to four.
+> * **Five Players**.
+Reduce the number of phantom warriors to five.
 > * **Six Players**.
 Increase the number of phantom warriors to six.

 Note that, in combat, a **phantom warrior** can attack from above a player using its fly (hover) speed, but can't attack through walls.

 If all players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, either illusory or obtained from [[#The Mass Grave]], the warriors silently nod and vanish once more into the Ethereal Plane, allowing the players to pass in peace.

 If some, but not all of the players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, one of the phantom warriors tightens her grip upon her sword and asks the players to explain why they have allowed outsiders to enter Argynvostholt.
 "The Devil's forces are at our gates," the spirit growls.
 "Do you not understand that a single infiltrator could bring our resistance to its knees?"

-The players can convince the spirit to allow any "outsiders" to pass with a successful DC 20 Charisma (Persuasion or Deception) check.
+The players can convince the spirit to allow any "outsiders" to pass with a successful DC 25 Diplomacy or Deception check.
 Otherwise, the phantom warriors deem the players potential traitors and attack.

 If none of the players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, the phantom warriors immediately attack.

 On initiative count 20 of the first round of combat, if the players freed any of the trapped spirits of Strahd’s soldiers in [[#M3c.
-Chapel of Morning]], up to two of those spirits manifest as **specters** bearing spears and horned helmets to defend the players in gratitude.
-Instead of their ***life drain***, each specter gains the following attack:
+Chapel of Morning]], up to two of those spirits manifest as **[Specters](https://2e.aonprd.com/Monsters.aspx?ID=812)** bearing spears and horned helmets to defend the players in gratitude.
+Instead of their ***Vile Touch***, each specter uses **Spectral Spear** with the save characteristics but change the damage type to Spirit.

-* ***Spectral Spear.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) force damage.

 In battle, the **phantom warriors** shout “Death to the invaders!", “For Argynvost!", and “Remember Horngaard!"
 The phantom warriors are spirits of soldiers who fell defending the mansion against Strahd’s armies.
 Cursed to relive the memory of that day while Vladimir Horngaard’s hatred binds them to Barovia, they can’t be stopped or reasoned with.